carlosmlprado/spring-cloud-gateway-with-eureka/README.md

 http://localhost:8074/dummy

 Tests will reach the Gateway then will send requests to dummy application in both ports.
-In logs We will can chack:
+In logs You can chack:
 Getting dummy list from port: 8055
 Getting dummy list from port: 8056